BBQtime/Analysis-of-reading-behavior-based-on-POS-through-sentence-completion-tasks/README.md

 sentences could be seen at App

 # For more
 This experiment was conducted to follow the exam of the eye-track experiment on Cognitive Science 3 course(2017) at the University of Copenhagen.
-Jintao Ren and Peter Pribil designed the experiment initially.
+Jintao Ren and Peter Pribil designed the experiment.
 Future research is delayed indefinitely due to lack of funds and time.